digital-chemistry-laboratory/morfeus/docs/cone_angles.rst

 Cone angles is a method invented by Tolman for assesing the steric size of ligands [2]_.
-The original Tolman cone angles for phosphines have problems with asymmetric ligands and are not implemented in this pakckage.
-Instead, the exact cone angles are used.
+The original Tolman cone angles for phosphines have problems with asymmetric ligands and are not implemented in this package.
+Instead, the exact cone angles [1]_ are used.
 These are also defined for multidentate ligands.

 The method implemented in Steriplus is taken directly from the article by Allen [1]_.
 The results have been benchmarked against Table 1 of the original article